top of page

 • Child care is a work support for parents.
 But, it’s also an early learning setting for young children.
 What will you do to help promote high-quality child care and promote healthy development for South Dakota’s young children?

 • In South Dakota, child care providers are not required to be registered with the state until 13 children are in care.
-Particularly with COVID-19, there is a need to reach out to all home-based providers to see if they need support or health & safety supplies.
 Will you support requiring home-based providers who care for 12 or fewer children to join a state list so that providers can be contacted and have access to helpful supports?

 • What actions will you take to ensure that children birth to five have access to high-quality early learning programs in every community in South Dakota?